Vegetable Medley with Brazil Nut butter Sauce

 About Cheryl Harris

 Life played a funny trick on me.
-I've been a nutritionist for years, and much to my surprise, found out that I could manage many of my health issues via diet.
-So I've been GF for years, and I've got a bunch of allergies and sensitivities.
+I've studied nutrition for years, and much to my surprise, found out that I could manage many of my health issues via diet.
+I've been GF for years, and I've got a bunch of allergies and sensitivities.
 But it definitely doesn't keep me from cooking, baking and enjoying my food.
+Thanks for stopping by.

 This entry was posted in main meal, recipe, vegetables and tagged , , , , , , , , , .
 Bookmark the permalink.